timescale/docs/mst/cloud-regions.md

 <highlight type="important">
 The service is rebuilt in the new region in the background.
 When the service has been rebuilt in the new region, the DNS records are updated.
-This could cause a short interuption to your service while the DNS changes are propogated.
+This could cause a short interuption to your service while the DNS changes are propagated.
 </highlight>

 </procedure>